-66. The Appellant argues that the Contested Decision breaches Article 25(1) and Recital 47, as it is not necessary to conduct the requested PNDT study, nor is it required, because the registration dossier is compliant with the REACH regulation.
+72. The Appellant argues that the Contested Decision breaches Article 25(1) and Recital 47, as it is not necessary to conduct the requested PNDT study, nor is it required, because the registration dossier is compliant with the REACH regulation.

-67. The Agency argues that it is entitled to 'reject an adaptation proposal of the registrant if it does not comply with any of the specific or general adaptation rules of the REACH Regulation'.
-The Agency notes that '[its] role in evaluation is in assessing the quality of registration dossiers and deciding about testing regimes on [the] basis of the provisions of the REACH Regulation' and adds that the Agency has shown in the present case that the Appellant had not fulfilled the PNDT information requirement in its registration dossier.
-The Agency concludes that there is therefore no violation of Article 25 or Recital 47.
+73. The Agency argues that it is entitled to 'reject an adaptation proposal of the registrant if it does not comply with any of the specific or general adaptation rules of the REACH Regulation'.
+The Agency notes that '[its] role in evaluation is in assessing the quality

-The Board of Appeal notes that Article 25(1) provides that '[i]n order to avoid animal 68. testing, testing on vertebrate animals for the purposes of this Regulation shall be undertaken only as a last resort.
+The Board of Appeal notes that Article 25(1) provides that '[i]n order to avoid animal 74. testing, testing on vertebrate animals for the purposes of this Regulation shall be undertaken only as a last resort.
 It is also necessary to take measures limiting duplication of other tests'.
 The Board of Appeal recalls that it has previously found in the context of a read-across proposal under Section 1.5 of Annex XI, that '[t]he Agency's role in this respect is to evaluate whether the requirements of Section 1.5 of Annex XI have been met.
 The Board of Appeal considers that Article 25(1) of the REACH Regulation does not impose any additional duties on the Agency when a readacross proposal has been made beyond evaluating the proposal' (see Case A-001-2012, Dow Benelux B.V., Decision of the Board of Appeal of 19 June 2013, paragraph 116).
 The Board of Appeal observes that the REACH Regulation itself dictates the information requirements for registration purposes and the conditions under which standard information is not required.
-In the present case, the Board of Appeal considers that the Agency had no additional duty beyond assessing the Appellant's Column 2 adaptation as proposed in the Appellant's comments on the Draft Decision and registration update.
+In the present case, the Board of Appeal considers that the Agency had no additional duty beyond assessing the Appellant's claimed Column 2 adaptation as proposed in the Appellant's registration dossier.
 As the Board of Appeal has found that the Agency correctly exercised its discretion with regard to the Column 2 adaptation the Appellant's fourth plea must be rejected.